Updated January 2023

 When it comes to conflict resolution, a skilled mediator can be a real game-changer.
 They can coax people out of their respective corners and open lines of communication that seemed closed for good.

 A mediator doesn't decide the outcome of a dispute.
 They create a space in which parties can come together, discuss the problem, and propose their own resolutions.
 Experienced mediator and instructor Hayley MacPhail describes it this way:

 "The client has the answer to their problem—and it is our role to bring forth those moments of awareness and revelation."

 From deadlocked conflict to productive negotiation and meaningful outcomes: this is what mediators help people achieve.

 And it's probably the most compelling reason to become a mediator—truly helping people break free from anger, feel seen and heard, find some closure, and move on with their lives.

 3. Mediation offers many areas of specialization

 Mediation has numerous areas of practice.
 Are you particularly interested in workplace conflict?
 Or maybe you're drawn to family matters?

-Mediators also work with community organizations, deal with contract disputes, handle personal injury actions, construction lien disputes, partnership dissolutions, and much more.
+Mediators also work with community organizations and deal with contract disputes, personal injury actions, construction lien disputes, partnership dissolutions, and much more.

 Mediators usually choose one or two areas of specialization and become experts in those fields—often basing their choice on prior professional experience.